stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 5. You want to know if certain governments are using the COVID-19 pandemic as an excuse to spy on their citizens.

-6. An acquaintance of yours and his sister are from Iran and study the martial arts.
-Their experience with the martial arts affects them differently, particularly in the emotional response of anger.
-You are interested in knowing if anyone has written about this.
-Your friend and his sister don't practice karate, but are interested in all other forms of the martial arts.[^1]

-[^1]: Yes, I recognize the absurdity of this scenario.
+6. You are interested in female MMA fighters and want to know if there is any scholarship on this.

 <!---
 1. Israel* AND (Arab* OR Palestin*) AND (literature OR fiction OR film OR movie)